matthewfinn/silver-barnacle/interviews/insights.md

 ## Logging
 The ultimate flex isn't coding perfectly
 It's building systems that make inevitable mistakes visible before they become catastrophes.

+## Random Selection
+1. Software engineering is mainly about people, not code.
+Technical expertise will only take you so far.
+2. There's a time to hack together a house of cards and a time to build a masterpiece.
+Learn the difference.
+3. Prioritize simplicity, not cleverness.
+Most code is read many more times than it's written.
+4. Sales, marketing, and other departments do equally important work to engineers.
+Respect them.
+5. The most important engineering ideas are timeless.
+Don't obsessively learn the latest tech.
+6. Engineers who can write and make complicated ideas simple have outsized influence.
+The IDE isn't the only place to do valuable work.
+7. Code only matters if it solves a real problem for a real person.